UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/ModuleIntroduction/moduleIntroduction.md

 ## Module Aims

-The main aims of this module are to develop [your] understanding and practical skills in object-oriented programming and to introduce the principles of mobile application design and development to the [you].
+The main aims of this module are to develop [your] understanding and practical skills in object-oriented programming and to introduce the principles of mobile application design and development to [you].

 ---

 ## Module Learning Outcomes

-On successful completion of this module a student will be able to:
+On successful completion of this module, a student will be able to:

 [1] have an in-depth understanding of object-oriented concepts and constructs

 [2] understand multithreading

-[3] understand the basic principles of mobile applications development
+[3] understand the basic principles of mobile application development

 [4] design and implement mobile applications